Default025/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The DOM is the document object model, it is a model that represents the parent child relationship between html elements.

 2. What is an event?

+An event is a tag that we use to tell the code to run when an action on the webpage is taken.

 3. What is an event listener?

+An event listener is what we use to define the action that we are listening for in order to trigger the event in example someone clicking on a tab in our webpage.

 4. Why would we convert a NodeList into an Array?

+We can use the resulting array to iterate through and append each item to the DOM using one for each or map.

 5. What is a component?

+A component is something that uses javascript, HTML, and CSS together to build something on the website all from javascript.